It all began with lockdown

-Lockdown found me in England with time on my hands and an iPad within reach.
-I was reading about David Hockney—an artist who’s been famous for decades—and his recent use of the iPad to make art.
-I’m pretty sure Hockney was the one who said that if Michelangelo were alive today, he’d certainly use one.
+In London.
+Empty streets.
+A garden view from our windows.
+Time on my hands and an iPad within reach.
+I was reading about David Hockney—an artist who’s been famous for decades—and now in his dotage had embraced the iPad to make spectacular art.
+I’m pretty sure he was the one who said that if Michelangelo were alive today, he’d certainly use one.

 I had the tech.
 I had the time.
-But absolutely no painting experience and, honestly, no previous interest in trying, still, I figured: How hard could it be to make marks on an iPad?
+But absolutely no painting experience and, honestly, no previous interest in trying.
+Still, I figured: How hard could it be to make marks on an 12 inch iPad screen?

-Not very is the answer so I moved on to real acrylics and oils.
-Let's just say the honeymoon phase ended the moment I touched a real brush to a real canvas.
-The iPad is satisfyingly fast and clean and has a delete button — the mess and the friction of actual paint is a completely different scenario.
-So is waiting for the thing to dry!
+Not very hard is the answer.
+So I quickly moved on to real acrylics and real oils and the delusions ended the moment I touched a brush to canvas.
+The iPad is satisfyingly fast and clean and has a delete button.
+The mess and the friction of actual paint is a completely different scenario.
+So is waiting for it to dry!

 What you see here is a small selection of those first digital results—and the early transition to paints and canvas.